madebits/madebits.github.io/r/linux-csman.md

 cskey.sh rnd - -r 1024 | csman.sh e container.bin -s - -slot 2
 ```

 If `-d` and one or more `-s` are used together for `embed` command, they operate on next slot based on order given, starting with specified `-slot`.

 ### Using Containers

 `cryptsetup` requires names for devices and `csman.sh` follows same convention.
 The container names are prefixed with `csm-`.
-You can specify names in command and options either with `csm-` prefix, or without it.
+You can specify name in command and options either with `csm-` prefix, or without it.
 The name is used as part of mount folder.
 If you want to have a pre-known path to copy files consider specifying a name when opening the container using `-n name` option.
 If you specify no name, a random one is generated and printed out by *open* command.

 The open command is `open` or `o`.
 Secret is specified via `-s` option, if not set it tries to read secret from container file slots: